-While there are many different types of home loans available in Dallas and throughout Texas, for many homebuyers, conventional mortgages remain the lending product of choice.
+While there are many different types of home loans available to prospective homebuyers in Dallas, San Antonio, Houston, Austin, TX, and other communities throughout Texas, for many homebuyers, conventional mortgages remain the lending product of choice.

 What is a Conventional Loan?